micro-manager/micro-manager.github.io/_pages/Elveflow.md

 | **Parity**    | N           | N            | N               |
 | **Stop Bits** | 1           | 1            | 1               |

-If you want to communicate with the device without using already implemeneted method :
+If you want to communicate with the device without using an already implemeneted method :

 1. **Command Header**
    - Commands are started with this character `<`
 2. **Command Type**
-   - Using the device UART documentation as reference, select one of the 5 character long key word that correspond to a specific command.
+   - Using the device's UART documentation as a reference, select one of the 5 character long key word that correspond to a specific command.
 3. **Command Formatting**
-   - The command type is always accompagnied by a following character,  either `?` (GET) or `!` (SET) suffixes.
+   - The command type is always accompanied by a following character,  either `?` (GET) or `!` (SET) suffixes.
 4. **Parameters**
-   - Some commands needs parameters following the command formatting.
+   - Some commands need parameters following the command formatting.
    - Written as `:1:2:3:`, each number corresponding to a parameter.
    - Refer to UART documentation delivered with your device.
 5. **Sending Commands**